Our vision on privacy

 How we collect and use your personal data

 We may share personal data:

-· If so required by law and/or regulations;
+· if required to do so by law and/or regulations;

-· With the third parties stated in the Informed Consent Form you signed with us, such as the sponsor of the study you participate in or medical institutions.
+· with the third parties stated in the Informed Consent Form you signed, such as the sponsor of the study you are a participant in, or medical institutions;

-· With service providers that carry out functions or services on our behalf that enable our operations.
-This will include our IT applications and systems, website analytic and search engine providers.
-This includes protection and securing of our systems and services.
+· with service providers that carry out functions or services on our behalf that enable our operations.
+This includes our IT applications and systems, website analytics and search engine providers.
+This also includes the protection and securing of our systems and services.